Dr. April Conkey, Assistant Professor

 B.Sc. in Biology, Texas A&M University - Kingsville, 1993

 M.Sc. in Biology, Texas A&M University - Kingsville, 1996

 Ph.D. in Wildlife & Fisheries Sciences, Texas A&M University, 2009

 Dr. Conkey's research experience includes rattlesnake venom resistance in woodrats, waterfowl use of rice wetlands, freshwater wetland mitigation policy and spatial analyses, and the diet of the spiny-tailed lizard in Qatar.
-Current research projects include behavioral ecology and reproductive physiology of the Ethiopian hedgehog in Qatar and urban vs. rural population demographics of North American freshwater turtles (Ecological Research as Education Network).
-Her research will also focus on incorporating and assessing research case studies into K-16 lessons to teach fundamental ecological and wildlife management concepts.
+Current research projects include behavioral ecology and reproductive physiology of the Ethiopian hedgehog in Qatar, bird-window collision surveys on the TAMUK campus (Ecological Research as Education Network), and a wild bird curriculum and citizen science project.
+Her education research focuses on incorporating and assessing research case studies into K-16 lessons to teach fundamental ecological and wildlife management concepts.